 We descended a bit into a misty forest; an almost eerily quiet place as the thick cloud filled the space between the trees.

-And before long, we descended further into canyons that took your breath away.
+Before long, we descended further into canyons that took your breath away.
 We crossed countless waterfalls and bubbling brooks.
 The most spectacular being a set of cascading waterfalls as the river dropped with us and hundreds of cairns stood.

 We even spotted processionary moth caterpillars with 43 of them moving in a nose-to-tail train.
 They get their name because when they leave the nest, they do so in a procession to find an underground location to burrow in to where they will become moths.
 We watched the phenomenon, similar to ants following one another to their mound, for 10 minutes or so as they inched along the forest floor.